 Dr. Raskin has been an Orthopaedic Oncology Surgeon at MGH since 2003.
-He is a member of the Sarcoma and Connective Tissue Center and Director of the Orthopaedic Oncology Fellowship Program at MGH.
-He is an Instructor in Orthopaedic Surgery at Harvard Medical School where he teaches residents, fellows and medical students both in and out of the operating room.
+He is a member of the Sarcoma and Connective Tissue Center and Director of the Orthopaedic Oncology Fellowship Program at Mass General.
+And he is an Instructor in Orthopaedic Surgery at Harvard Medical School where he teaches residents, fellows and medical students both in and out of the operating room.

 - Research Summary

 Dr. Raskin's research interests include studying the survival of patients with different types of cancer.
 Through an extensive database maintained by the Orthopaedic Oncology Service at MGH, Dr. Raskin and the other surgeons in the Oncology Service are able to study the outcomes of their surgeries and how those surgeries effect their patient's lives.

 Devisetty K, Kobayashi W, Suit HD, Goldberg SI, Niemierko A, Chen YL, Raskin KA, Schwab JH, Springfield DS, Yoon SS, Hornicek FJ, Delaney TF.
 Low-Dose Neoadjuvant External Beam Radiation Therapy for Soft Tissue Sarcoma.
 Int J Radiat Oncol Biol Phys.
 2010 Sep 21.